 Essay by D.M.
 ANDERSON💀

 Four-and-a-half decades after it first scared the living shit out of me - tossing my popcorn at the sudden appearance of Ben Gardner’s eyeless head - Jaws remains my favorite film.
-I saw it at least a half-dozen times in a theater and have long-since lost count of the number of times I’ve revisited the film in virtually every home video format over the years.
+I saw it at least a half-dozen times in a theater and have long-since lost count of how often I’ve revisited the film over the years.

 Even though I practically know the movie by heart - every scene, every line of dialogue - it never gets boring and I still discover some aspect I never noticed before.
 For example, in the classic scene where Quint (Robert Shaw) and Hooper (Richard Dreyfuss) are comparing scars, there’s a brief shot of Chief Brody (Roy Scheider) starting to lift his shirt to share a scar of his own, but then changes his mind.
 Since he was a New York City cop just before moving his family to comparatively quiet Amity Island, his somber, self-conscious expression suggests the scar might be the result of a bullet wound.